 Poplar gasworks and neighbouring Abbott Road date from the 1870s.
 John Abbott was a former chemist who also built at Old Ford.
 Following extensive wartime damage Poplar council began work on its Abbott estate in 1947 and from the 1950s to the 1970s the London County Council and its Greater London successor showered South Bromley with more block of flats – many of which have since been demolished.

 The most notable block is Ernő Goldfinger’s 26-storey Balfron Tower of 1967, the first public housing project by the architect whom Ian Fleming so disliked that he gave his name to a Bond villain.

 The Northern Approach Road leading to the Blackwall Tunnel split South Bromley down the middle in the 1960s.
 The eastern part of South Bromley was further isolated by the construction of office blocks on the other side of the East India Dock Road in the 1990s.

-Built south of Abbott Road in the 1960s, the Aberfeldy estate is in the process of being transformed into Aberfeldy Village.
-Named after the primary thoroughfare (which in turn was named after a place in Scotland, like several streets in the locality), Aberfeldy Village will ultimately consist of 1,174 new homes, together with an energy centre, retail, community and health amenities, and what the developer describes as “public spaces and green oases woven into the build fabric.”
+Built south of Abbott Road in the 1960s, the Aberfeldy estate is in the process of being transformed into Aberfeldy Village, which is shown in the marketing photograph at the top.
+Named after its primary thoroughfare (which in turn was named after a place in Scotland, like several streets in the locality), Aberfeldy Village will ultimately consist of 1,174 new homes, together with an energy centre, retail, community and health amenities, and what the developer describes as “public spaces and green oases woven into the build fabric.”
 The £250 million project is expected to be completed c.2024.